-Since the 1980's, the Guatemalan government has overseen most of the country’s plantation-style palm oil cultivation through joint agreements with national and international agriculture and food companies.
+Since the 1980s, the Guatemalan government has overseen most of the country’s plantation-style palm oil cultivation through joint agreements with national and international agriculture and food companies.
 The government’s proposed economic, social and environmental goals were to increase the country’s gross national product (GNP), improve the lives of rural Guatemalans and protect the land for future generations.
 By all estimates, the first goal has been reached.
 Annual GNP has maintained an average growth rate of 3% since 2012, making Guatemala the strongest economy in Central America.
-However, in regards to meeting the second and third goals, many observers claim that the transition to large-scale palm oil production has been a social and environmental disaster.
+However, in regards to meeting the second and third goals, many observers claim that the transition to large-scale palm oil production has created serious social and environmental problems.

 According to the government’s proposition, palm tree cultivation should be improving the standard of living for rural farmers.
-Given the high global demand for palm oil, it would make sense that the profits from international sales of palm oil would be directed toward improvements to Guatemala’s infrastructure and more resources for Guatemalans.
+Given the high global demand for palm oil, it would make sense that the profits from international sales of palm oil would be directed toward improvements to both Guatemala’s infrastructure and lives of the Guatemalan people.
 For example, improvements in rural areas should include better roads, electrification, and access to clean water.
 Because long-term economic growth and stability in Guatemala's countryside requires an educated and healthy workforce, investment should also flow into the construction of rural schools and health clinics.
 No less important to Guatemala's social and economic future is a financially secure workforce.
 Rural farmers and plantation workers should be able to rely on palm oil as a reasonably secure and lucrative livelihood.
-At the same time, national leaders resources should focus on developing cultivation methods that safeguard the health of the land, water and wildlife for current and future generations.
+At the same time, national leaders should focus on developing cultivation methods that safeguard the health of the land, water and wildlife for current and future generations.

 Despite the stated intentions of the government, few of these improvements have accompanied the growth of palm oil cultivation in Guatemala.
-Problems like those experienced in Indonesia and Malaysia have emerged in Guatemala.
-These include irreversible damage to the region’s environmental biodiversity, water supply, and food resources, as well as "land grabs" against indigenous people that involve desecration of their material and spiritual cultures.
+Problems like those experienced in Indonesia and Malaysia have emerged.
+These include irreversible damage to the region’s environmental biodiversity, water supply, and food resources.
+Corporate and government "land grabs" create more space for palm oil cultivation, but push indigenous people off their ancestral territories.
+Many people look at these actions as desecrations of native peoples’ material and spiritual cultures.

 Not long after this decision was made, Rigoberto Lima Cioc, the first indigenous person to document the social and ecological damage of REPSA operations, was gunned down in broad daylight by unidentified assailants.
 Following Cioc’s murder, three more community leaders were abducted and killed by people loyal to REPSA.
 These violent tactics created the intended effect.
 The judge who had ordered REPSA to cease operations was forced to back down and his ruling was overturned.
 Today, REPSA remains in business and the killers and assailants who murdered the Guatemalan community leaders remain at large.